 The Purple and Tempur-Pedic mattresses are both layered with different types of foam, but the specific components are quite different.

 The Purple mattress has a height of 9.5”, and its cover is a simple knit fabric.
 A 3-layer design is used for the construction of the interior of the mattress.

-The topmost layer is 2” of Purple’s Smart Comfort Grid.
+The topmost layer is 2” of the Purple Grid.
 This is made with a Hyper-Elastic Polymer, a proprietary and patented material.
 This polymer is formed into a grid shape with numerous small squares.
 These squares compress when pressure is applied, but the nature of the material is such that it can quickly rebound to its original shape when that pressure is lifted.
-Because of this, the Smart Comfort Grid is both responsive and resilient.
+Because of this, the Purple Grid is both responsive and resilient.

-The second layer of the original Purple mattress is polyfoam with a density of 1.8 PCF that is 3.5” thick.
-This foam transition layer provides a base for the Smart Comfort Grid.
+The second layer of the Purple mattress is polyfoam with a density of 1.8 PCF that is 3.5” thick.
+This foam transition layer provides a base for the Purple Grid.
 The bottom layer is 4” of polyfoam with a density of 2 PCF.